ab25cq/clover2/manual/Home-en.md

     list {uname(), hostname(), pwd()}.each { it.less () }
 ```

-# Operating environment
+# Operating environment $

-It works with 64 bit and 32 bit INTEL CPU.
-ARM does not know whether I will run because I do not have an environment.
-Please use clang for the compiler.
-I have not checked the operation even with gcc.
-If you have some knowledge of C it will be compiled with gcc
-I think that it is not difficult.
-This means that it is desirable to work with Fedora, Ubuntu, or Debian running on a computer that contains clang today.
+I am checking the operation on Linux on x86, PowerPC (32bit, 64bit).
+I think that it will work with other CPUs.
+(Because it runs with little endian, bigendian, 32 bit, 64 bit)
 Once OSX also moves from version 3.1.2.
-Since readline is editline in OSX, I think that it is necessary to put readline in brew etc. in order to run the interpreter. (unconfirmed)
+Since readline is editline in OSX, in order to run REPL, I think that it is necessary to put readline in brew etc. (unconfirmed)
+After that I use clang for the compiler.

 # License